CISPA-SysSec/mua_fuzzer_bench/README.md

 fuzzer as much of a head start as it can get.
 This allows shorter sessions for each supermutant that needs to be evaluated (Stage 2).

+# Requirements

+It is recommended to use a current Linux distribution, which are supported by the two main requirements docker and hatch.

+Hardware requirements depend on the the number of CPU cores that are available and should be used.
+The RAM requirements mostly depends on the subject, as a rule of thumb, we would recommend around 1GB per instance.

+The hard drive space requires also depends on the subjects and fuzzers.
+Most space will be used for the docker images, seed corpus, and resulting databases.
+We recommend around 100GB available space for evaluations with multiple subjects and fuzzers.

 # Installation

 To run this framework two dependencies are required.